 WARNING: The GFCI circuit breaker provides protection only to the circuit to which it is connected.
 It does NOT provide protection to any other circuit.

-OCCUPANT: Make this test each month and record the date in the chart on the next page.
+OCCUPANT: Make this test each month and record the date in the chart on page G-18.